 The service-delivery chain of internet services is rather complicated and lengthy.
 It looks like this:

-Let’s examine the chain from the most distant to the closest to the user—right to left.
+Let’s examine the chain from the most distant to the closest to the user—left to right.

 Cloud Service.
 Netflix, Zoom, Fortnite or most other widely used internet services are delivered from servers in the cloud.
 Let’s assume a streamed movie from Netflix for now.